 Yes, you can still come back and exercise as per your obstetrician’s recommendations.
 There are specific deep abdominal strengthening exercises that can assist and build strength and support.
 We always work with health professional recommendations – such as physiotherapists or obstetricians, and can tailor a Private workout to address separation or work in a more general sense in our Mums & Bubs group Mat Pilates class.

 Yes, it’s important to make time for yourself and provide an opportunity to move your body and create those feel-good endorphins for your own health as well as that of your baby.
 Mums and Bubs Pilates is a perfect way to connect with mums who may be experiencing the same feelings and to work out in a safe and nurturing environment.

 The Studio can help you through your pregnancy journey from conception, to prenatal Pilates, delivery and a faster recovery with postnatal Pilates.
 Add on Mums and Bubs classes for when you’re ready to get back to it after your six-week check.

-Book a FREE 30-minute consultation with one of our Diploma qualified Pilates Instructors to get informed now or book into a Mums and Bubs class.
+Book a FREE 30-minute consultation with one of our Diploma qualified Pilates Instructors to get informed now.